Bridging Loans

 How bridging loan interest is charged

 Bridging interest is charged monthly rather than annually, and the structure you choose determines both your cash flow during the term and the total you repay at the end.
-There are three main structures.
+Not every structure is available on every product, and a broker will confirm which options apply to your case.
+The three main structures work as follows.

 No monthly payments are made.
 Interest is added to the loan balance each month and the full amount, including all accrued interest, is repaid at the end of the term.
-This suits borrowers who have no cash flow during the term.
-The trade-off is that the final repayment figure is higher on longer terms because interest compounds onto the balance.
-Commonly used on development bridging.
+This suits borrowers with no income or cash flow during the term, which is typical on development projects.
+The trade-off is that the final repayment figure is higher because interest compounds.

-Interest is paid each month, in the same way as a standard loan.
-This keeps the final repayment figure lower because interest does not compound, but it requires ongoing monthly cash flow throughout the term.
-It suits borrowers with income to service payments who want to minimise total cost.
+Interest is paid monthly throughout the term, in the same way as a standard loan.
+This keeps the final repayment figure lower because interest does not compound, but it requires ongoing monthly cash flow for the duration of the loan.

 What makes a strong exit strategy?